By GONG DI

 But as growth slows and building projects are abandoned, many mid-way through, China’s largest domestic product is becoming rubble trouble – which has some economists ringing alarm bells.

-“At current estimates, China stands to be two-thirds rubble by 2030,” noted the World Bank’s Gabriel Houddini.
+“At current estimates, China stands to be two-thirds rubble by 2030,” noted the World Bank’s Gabriel Gouldini.
 “If the trend doesn’t slow soon, China risks becoming one giant, rebar-filled building site.
 In a situation like that, the country could even end up being ruled by giant cranes.”

 Yet others remain bullish.

-“Let’s think big picture,” said Tsinghua University’s Tang Tian, a longtime advocate of more rubble.
+“Let’s think big picture,” said Tsinghua University’s Professor Tang Tian, a longtime advocate of more rubble.
 “In the event or scenario where the world urgently needed gigantic volumes of potentially toxic building debris at short notice, then China’s economic worries would be a thing of the past.”